kdriley0/331-crypto-api/README.md

 ## how to run my file

-you need to run it with two arguments the first being the symbol of the coin you want to check the price of and the second being the amount of coins you have of that crypto
+you need to run it with two arguments. the first being the symbol of the coin you want to check the price of and the second being the amount of coins you have of that crypto

 node -c=TRX --n=5000